 Editor’s Notes: The four different comfort levels is a useful aspect of the Winkbed, although you may find it difficult to establish which is best for scoliosis.
 We believe the Luxury Firm or Firmer options to be best for scoliosis, though side sleepers may prefer the Softer option.
 You may have to use your sleep trial on this one, though you can only use it once.
 The Winkbed is an excellent bed for back sleepers in general, so should suit scoliosis sufferers.

-In order to help you get it right first time, or at least second time around, here is our guide to buying a mattress for scoliosis.
+In order to help you get it the right first time, or at least a second time around, here is our guide to buying a mattress for scoliosis.

 Buyers Guide to Mattresses for Scoliosis